noobaa/noobaa-core/docs/non_containerized_NSFS.md

 echo "/path/to/config/dir" > /etc/noobaa.conf.d/config_dir_redirect
 ```

-If config_root flag was not provided to the nsfs service and /etc/noobaa.conf.d/config_dir_redirect file does not exist, nsfs service will use /etc/noobaa.conf.d/ as its default config_dir.
+If config_root flag was not provided to the NooBaa service and /etc/noobaa.conf.d/config_dir_redirect file does not exist, NooBaa service will use /etc/noobaa.conf.d/ as its default config_dir.

 ## Create configuration files -
 **IMPORTANT NOTE** - It's not mendatory to create the config_root under /etc/noobaa.conf.d/. config_dir path can be set using an CONFIG_JS_NSFS_NC_DEFAULT_CONF_DIR.